 Stephen Siegel — Built a journalism business in the District in the 1990s, contracting with newspapers around the country to be their Washington correspondent.
 Needing a break after covering some dirty and unpleasant political campaigns, I decamped in 1998 for Chicago, hoping to meet a nice, Midwestern girl.
 That task accomplished, my wife, Jennifer, and I moved back to the area in 2008 and settled in Falls Church City.
-We have one child, Andy, at Mount Daniel.
+We have one child, Andy.
 Read Stephen’s stories.

 Andrew Finein — Born in and raised in the City of Falls Church.
 I’m currently a senior at George Mason High School and duel-enrolled at Northern Virginia Community College.
 I’ve been making videos and volunteering at Falls Church City Television since I was 13.
 Since then, I’ve become the producer of the George Mason Coffee House and have received a handful of awards for my work.
 I am currently attending University of St. Francis in Joliet, Illinois to major in Mass Communications.
 Read Andrew’s stories.